chuckrector/mappo/doc/v1/README.md

 ## v1boxraw2png

-`BOX.RAW` is raw 8-bit image data which typically contains only the border of the textbox displayed during dialogue.
+`BOX.RAW` is raw 8-bit image data which typically contains only the border of the textransparentBox displayed during dialogue.
 The middle region is filled by VERGE with a translucent blue color by default.

 The image data is 320x66 pixels.